awesome786engineer/CODSOFT/INTRODUCTION_P1.md

 This repository will include:

 - Python projects assigned throughout the internship.
-- Detailed documentation for each project, including problem statements and approaches.
+- Detailed documentation for each project.
 - Code implementations and testing files (where applicable).

 Stay tuned as I regularly update this repository with my completed projects!